mcclatchyai/msg_converter/readme.md

 # MSG Converter

-A command-line tool to batch convert Outlook `.msg` files to `.pdf`, `.eml`, or `.mbox` formats.
+A command-line tool to batch convert Outlook `.msg` files to `.pdf`, `.csv`, `.eml`, or `.mbox` formats.
 Built by the McClatchy Journalism AI team with the help of ChatGPT.

 ## Features

 - Converts individual `.msg` files to:
   - 📄 PDF (with preserved formatting and embedded attachments)
   - ✉️ EML (raw email format with attachments)
+  - 📊 CSV (single spreadsheet preserving email metadata)
   - 📦 MBOX (bulk archive via intermediate EML generation)

 - Supports batch processing of folders